Strain Driven Anomalous Anisotropic Enhancement in the Thermoelectric Performance of monolayer MoS$_{2}$: Conclusions

-In summary, the tuning of the electronic and thermoelectric properties of monolayer MoS$_2$ with the application of in-plane tensile strains along the armchair (AC) and the zigzag (ZZ) direction have been explored based on first-principles calculations.
-Both the electronic and thermoelectric properties of single-layer MoS$_2$ are sensitive to the application of mechanical strain, suggesting that strain-engineering can be an efficient way to tune the transport properties of ML-MoS$_2$ or any $2$D-TMDCs in general.
-Tensile strains along the zigzag direction are found to be the most efficient ones in improving the thermoelectric performance of single-layer MoS$_2$.
-The Seebeck coefficient (S) and the power factor ($\text{S}^{2}\sigma/\tau$) of ML-MoS$_2$ decrease with most of the tensile strain cases for both p- and n-type carriers.
+In summary, the anisotropic tuning of the transport and thermoelectric properties of monolayer MoS$_2$ with the application of in-plane tensile strains along the armchair (AC) and the zigzag (ZZ) direction has been explored based on first-principles calculations.
+Both the electronic and phononic transport properties of single-layer MoS$_2$ change anisotropically with the application of direction-dependent mechanical strains, suggesting that strain engineering can be an efficient way to tune the thermoelectric properties of ML-MoS$_2$.
+The Seebeck coefficient (S) and the power factor ($\text{S}^{2}\sigma/\tau$) of ML-MoS$_2$ decrease with tensile strains for both p- and n-type carriers.
 However, the reduction is more pronounced for p-type carriers.
-This is understood from the reduction in the number of hole-pockets in the valence band edge with tensile strain.
-Although the power factor decreases, the thermoelectric efficiency of ML-MoS$_2$ increases due to the significant reduction in thermal conductivity under tensile strain.
-Significantly, the uniaxial tensile strain along the zigzag direction is most effective in reducing the thermal conductivity.
-Therefore, a large enhancement in ZT is observed with the structures strained along the zigzag direction.
-Nearly identical thermoelectric performance is achieved with electron and hole doping.
-The performance improves with increasing temperature for both types of carriers.
-With optimal doping at $900\, \text{K}$, a ZT value as high as $1.6$ is achieved with the strained structures compared to the peak ZT value of $0.9$ in the unstrained structure.
-Because of the similar crystal structure, the proposed mechanism to enhance thermoelectric performance is expected to work for all other semiconducting TMDCs.
-We hope these results will become useful in achieving improved thermoelectric properties of single-layer MoS$_2$ experimentally.
+This is understood from the strain-induced reduction in the number of degenerate hole-pockets in the valence band edge.
+Although the power factor decreases, the thermoelectric efficiency of ML-MoS$_2$ is found to increase due to the large reduction in lattice thermal conductivity ($\kappa_\text{L}$) and the significant increase in charge carrier relaxation time ($\tau$) with tensile strain.
+Notably, the reduction in $\kappa_\text{L}$ and increase in $\tau$ associated with the tensile strains along the ZZ direction are significantly higher compared to the strains along the AC direction.
+Therefore, a large enhancement in ZT is achieved with the structures strained along the ZZ direction.
+With optimal doping at $900\, \text{K}$, a ZT value as high as $1.7$ is achieved with the strained structures compared to the peak ZT value of $0.7$ in the unstrained structure and structures strained along the AC direction.
+This study, therefore, highlights the importance of direction-specific tensile strains in improving the overall transport characteristics of ML-MoS$_2$.
+The proposed mechanism to enhance thermoelectric performance is expected to be equally useful for all other semiconducting TMDCs with an analogous crystal structure.